Scandal-UK/QuickCompare/ReadMe.md

 This package interrogates the schema of two Microsoft SQL Server databases and reports on the differences between them.
 There is a front-end for Windows users and a NuGet package for .NET developers and DevOps engineers.

-It is free to use _without any restrictions_ (and always will be), but I do encourage everyone to contribute improvements to the project and raise issues as appropriate.
+It is free to use _without any restrictions_ (and always will be) and everyone is encouraged to contribute improvements to the project and raise issues as appropriate.
 If you find this project useful, consider clicking the star to add to your favourites!

 ![demo-screenshot](./win-preview1.png)